 Hygiene needs will vary from day to day.
-A full body wash may not be needed every day.
+A full body wash may not be needed every day at this stage.

 Comfortable clothing and loose bed sheets may be helpful.

 Incontinence

 You may notice that the amount of urine is less in the last few days and may also be darker in colour.